Fearsome Tales for Fiendish Kids: The Cat Burglar

 Fedora Funklefink is a notorious con artist who uses any way she can to avoid responsibilities or get rich quick.
 She forces girls to pay to use the girls' toilets, forges her mother's handwriting so that she could sit out of P. E. lessons, makes other schoolchildren pay to lick her mints, refuses to let her father use his car until he paid her for cleaning the windscreen, and uses mirrors in exams to cheat.
 On the way to plan her next get-rich-quick scheme, she spots a poster for a missing cat, offering a £10 reward.
 She rips the poster off, runs home, changes into a "hunting" costume, and kidnaps a black stray behind her garden.
-The mother of the missing cat's owner answers the front door when Funklefink goes to deliver but her daughter, Angela Tearful, runs out past her mother, excited about reuniting with her cat, and sobs when she sees the black stray.
-Believing Tearful to be insane, Funklefink sneaks away with the cat to try something else.
+The mother of the missing cat's owner answers the front door when Fedora goes to deliver but her daughter, Angela Tearful, runs out past her mother, excited about reuniting with her cat, and sobs when she sees the black stray.
+Believing Tearful to be insane, Fedora sneaks away with the cat to try something else.

-The black stray is given a makeover with paints, boot polish and anything Funklefink can find until it matched the description on the poster.
-However, Tearful and her mother are not convinced, possibly because the "makeup" was dripping and Funklefink's clothes were covered in it.
+The black stray is given a makeover with paints, boot polish and anything Fedora can find until it matched the description on the poster.
+However, Angela and her mother are not convinced, possibly because the "makeup" was dripping and Funklefink's clothes were covered in it.
 The next day, she returns with a white Persian cat but she is denied money.
-Then Funklefink returned with a dog, then a tennis racket, and then a pepperoni pizza, but Tearful's mother yells "NO!" and slams the door every time.
-Funklefink finally leaves, officially out of ideas and reluctantly decides to abandon the plan.
+Then Fedora returned with a dog, then a tennis racket, and then a pepperoni pizza, but Angela's mother yells "NO!" and slams the door every time.
+Fedora finally leaves, officially out of ideas and reluctantly decides to abandon the plan.
 Suddenly, a cat jumps out of a bush and is ran over by a car.
-It had white paws, a black tail, a marmalade body, and a diamond shape in its forehead.
-Funklefink realizes it is Tearful's missing cat and takes her home to look alive with a bicycle pump.
-"Not you again," groans Tearful's mother when she sees Funklefink outside her the front door.
-Funklefink shows off the dead cat and uses it as a ventriloquist's dummy to convince the family to hand her £20.
-Tearful decides to give Funklefink a £50 note and takes the cat in for a bath.
+It has white paws, a black tail, a marmalade body, and a diamond shape on its forehead.
+Fedora realises it is Angela's missing cat and takes her home to look alive with a bicycle pump.
+"Not you again," groans Angela's mother when she sees Fedora outside her the front door.
+Fedora shows off the dead cat and uses it as a ventriloquist's dummy to convince the family to hand her £20.
+Angela decides to give Fedora a £50 note and takes the cat in for a bath.

-Funklefink ran off to laugh maniacally about scamming yet another group of people and sees another poster for a missing cat on the same tree she found the previous with a reward of £5000.
-Funklefink salivates thinking about how she would spend £5000 and hears purring behind her.
+Fedora runs off to laugh maniacally about scamming yet another group of people and sees another poster for a missing cat on the same tree she found the previous with a reward of £5000.
+Fedora salivates thinking about how she will spend £5000 and hears purring behind her.
 She turns gleefully to find a circus tiger, which eats her whole.
 The circus owner later finds the tiger asleep from a stomach ache.